Scheduled Maintenance Notice

 Halloween can be a season of costumes, scary movies and candy.
-But for parents of kids with food allergies, there is a different reason to be frightened.
-Six of the top allergens are in high circulation around Halloween.
-Wheat, milk, soy and even egg are used in many chocolates, caramels and fruit chews.
-Even more candies are made with or processed on the same equipment as peanuts and tree nuts, such as walnuts, almonds and cashews.
+But for parents of kids with food allergies, there is a different reason to be frightened: Six of the top allergens are in high circulation around Halloween.
+Wheat, milk, soy and even egg are in many chocolates, caramels and fruit chews.
+Even more contain or are processed on the same equipment as peanuts, walnuts, almonds and cashews.
 Even small amounts of these allergens can cause an anaphylactic reaction in kids who are allergic to them.
 Parents also should be on the lookout if their child is allergic to sesame.
 Sesame oil may make an appearance in candy corn, and sesame seeds are an ingredient in some treats.

-Parents should consider discussing with their children the allergens that may be hidden in specific foods, including Halloween treats.
-Additionally, talk to your children about strategies for when they are attending parties and trick-or-treating, including what to do if they think they are having an allergic reaction.
-Be sure that a responsible adult is at the party and aware of your child's allergies.
+Parents should talk to their children about allergens that may be in specific foods, including Halloween treats, and discuss strategies for attending parties and trick-or-treating.
+It's important for kids to have a plan, including what to do if they think they are having an allergic reaction.
+Parents can make sure a responsible adult is at events and aware of their child's allergies.

 Consider these tips for a safe, allergen-free Halloween.